 After about twenty minutes of walking around (very uncomfortably), I walked right back to my hotel room and slept a little bit longer.
 When I set out again at about 10:30, tourists and non-creepy locals alike were bustling about, jazz emanating from every street corner.
 Now that’s the New Orleans I hoped for.

 As a female solo traveler in New Orleans, your best bet is to venture out once the streets are bustling with activity.

 Don’t wander around in the middle of the night either, but that should go without saying… I hope.

 If you’re easily distracted or get carried away easily, keep reminding yourself that you’re in New Orleans and you’re all alone.
-Bourbon Street is a raunchy, dirty, and trashy place (yet it can still be fun!), and in this kind of setting, there is no easier target than a mildly drunk girl walking down the street all by herself.
-Agreed?
-Good.
+Bourbon Street is party central, and in this kind of setting, there is no easier target than a drunk girl roaming the streets all by herself.

 Solo Female Travel in New Orleans Tip #6: Pay attention to your surroundings.

 While I’m not saying that you should look over your shoulder every few seconds to make sure that no one is following you, I am saying that you should at least pay attention to your surroundings and make note of where other people are around you!

 If you notice that a street looks oddly quiet and deserted, should you walk that way?
 Probably not.